MinJoker/MinJoker.github.io/docs/CS/Algorithms/Lec1.md

 - Root:
     - Make every other node in path point to its grandparent (thereby halving path length).

-!!! tip

-    No reason not to.
-Keep tree almost completely flat.

 ```c
 int root(int i)
 {